AutoMapper/AutoMapper/docs/Dependency-injection.md

 services.AddAutoMapper(type1, type2 /*, ...*/);
 ```

-(You can get the object's type by using either `typeof(TypeFromAssemblyA)` or `TypeFromAssemblyA.GetType()` where `TypeFromAssemblyA` is any type of object you want to use).
+You can get the object's type by using either `typeof(TypeFromAssemblyA)` or `TypeFromAssemblyA.GetType()` where `TypeFromAssemblyA` is any type of object you want to use.
 A concrete example would be:
 ```c#
 services.AddAutoMapper(typeof(TypeFromAssemblyA), typeof(TypeFromAssemblyB) /*, ...*/);
 ```